 Why is genetic research valuable?

-By comparing people who do and do not have a specific condition or disease, genetic research can help identify new or unexpected factors that influence when and how a disease develops and whom it affects.
-This knowledge can lead to novel therapies or treatments.
+Genetic research can help identify individuals who are at a higher than average risk for certain diseases.
+Understanding how a disease develops can lead to novel therapies or treatments.
 For example, genetic markers associated with age-related macular degeneration (AMD) have revealed that inflammation plays a key role in this common cause of vision loss.
 Based on these findings, drug treatments that target inflammation are now being investigated for AMD.